Wolox/fictium/README.md

 For the initial release, the support is focused explicitly on generating documentation from [RSpec](https://rspec.info/) tests, and generate an [OpenAPI](https://github.com/OAI/OpenAPI-Specification) [V3.0.2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) Document.

-Future versions may allow to export to other OpenAPI versions, or even API Bluepinrt formats.
+Future versions may allow to export to other OpenAPI versions, or even API Bluepint formats.

 ## Installation